 WHY WE LIKE IT: The is a highly functional keyboard that offers unparalleled control over your smart TV, with a large 3” touchpad, easy volume control, and a simple setup, which worked immediately after we plugged the receiver into a USB port.
 The keyboard’s robust feature set, ease of use, and long battery life make this our top pick.
 It is similar to the K600, but the Logitech k600 tv keyboard is not our top pick.

 The Logitech K400 Plus is, for most users, the only smart TV keyboard you’ll ever need.
 The price is on the lower side, volume and other related controls are easy to access and the battery life is simply fantastic.
 The wireless range is also nice, with a maximum of 33 feet, so anyone with a normal-sized living area will be fine.
 The battery life is robust, offering 18 months of continual use, and a pair of AAs come in the package, so you’ll be good to go as soon as you open it up and plug the receiver into one of your TVs’ available USB ports.
-The keyboard uses Logitech’s Unifying Receiver for plug and play, meaning no configuration, and no software needed to set up this keyboard.
+The high-end Logitech keyboard uses Unifying Receiver for plug and play, meaning no configuration, and no software is needed to set up this keyboard.

 The keyboard does not have a backlight, which is only noticeable while trying to perform complex interactions in the dark.
 It’s easy to press play and adjust the volume in any amount of light, thanks to a smart combination of tactile buttons and a large 3” touchpad.
 As far as compatibility goes, it works best with Windows, Chrome, or Android devices (tablets, Android TV boxes), though we found it also functioned with Samsung’s Tizen operating system and some users have reported it works with their Mac.
 As for Samsung smart TVs, you should look to a Bluetooth-enabled keyboard because most Samsung TVs today have a Bluetooth function.
 It should be compatible with almost all of the best TVs at this point since almost all have built-in smart options.